Gasterosteoidei: Characteristics

 paired pelvic plates arising from a membranous outgrowth of the pelvic girdle; lateral body plates, when present, are represented by a single series of lateral and dermal ossifications.
 The unpaired plates on the body which create the dorsal and ventral series grow from the expanded proximal middle radials of the pterygiphores of the dorsal and anal fins.
 Separate pectoral radials do not develop during the fish's development and the pectoral radial plate is fused into a single unit on the scapulo-coracoid.
 They have very small mouths.
 There are between 1 and 6 branchiostegal rays and there is no postcleithrum in the pelvic girdle which is never joined directly to the cleithra.
 There are other skeletal features that these fishes share too.
 The kidneys of gasterosteoids synthesis an adhesive chemical which is used by males to create nests of plant material, it is not known if this is true of all the taxa within the group.
 These are all rather small fishes with the largest species being the sea stickleback (Spinachia spinachia) which has a maximum published standard length of 22 cm.

 Distribution and habitat

-Gasterodteoidei are found in the northern hemisphere, mostly within the temperate and Arctic regions, the exception is the Indostomidae which are found in freshwater habitats in mainland Southeast Asia.
-The other groups can be found in fresh, brackish and salt water.
+Gasterodteoidei are found in the northern hemisphere, mostly within the temperate and Arctic regions.
+Gasterosteidae is found in fresh, brackish and salt water, while the other two families are marine.